projectshft/product-list/README.md

 ## Product List

+This is full stack web app built for an evaluation for [Parsity Coding School](https://parsity.io/).

 ### About the Backend

-This is an API built for an evaluation for [Parsity Coding School](https://parsity.io/).
 The API is built for a mock e-commerce store that sells various "products" -- each product is randomly generated using [Faker](https://fakerjs.dev/).

 This project was built with TypeScript, Node.js, Express, and MongoDB.